consuegs/top_analysis/README.md

 Meaningful modules can be chosen as arguments:

     $ ./run.x --help
         Running on year 2018 (to change set ANALYSIS_YEAR_CONFIG variable)
         Usage: ./run.x module1[ module2[...]] [options]
         Allowed options:
           -h [ --help ]                         produce help message -f [ --fraction ] arg (=1)            Fraction of events to process --mc_dataset arg                      Single MC dataset to be processed, if empty datasets are taken from
                                                 config.ini
           --data_dataset arg                    Single data dataset to be processed, if empty datasets are taken from
                                                 config.ini
           --signal_dataset arg                  Single signal dataset to be processed, if empty datasets are taken from
                                                 config.ini
           --fileNR arg (=0)                     FileNR to be processed, if zero all files are processed (filelist defined
                                                 in .ini)
           -s [ --systematic ] arg (=Nominal)    Systematic uncertainty to be applied (only for distributions)
-      -d [ --dataBasePath ] arg (=/net/data_cms1b/user/dmeuser/top_analysis/2018/v06/nTuple/)
+          -d [ --dataBasePath ] arg (=/net/data_cms1b/user/dmeuser/top_analysis/2018/v08/nTuple/)
                                                 Alternative dataBasePath, which can be
                                                 used for condor submission with
                                                 inputFileTransfer
+          -m [ --minTreePath ] arg (=/net/data_cms1b/user/dmeuser/top_analysis/2018/v08/minTrees/)
+                                                Alternative minTreePath, which can be
+                                                used for condor submission with
+                                                inputFileTransfer
           --release                             Release mode (don't draw version
                                                 labels)

 ## Adding new modules ##
 To add a new module, create a new `<module>.cpp` file in `src/modules`.
 The entry function has to be `extern "C" void run() {...}`.
 Add `<module>` to the list in `src/modules/CMakeLists.txt`

-## Running on condor ##
+## Running on condor: general information ##
 The `distributions`, `bTagEff` and `triggerEff` modules can be executed in multiple condor jobs.
 One job corresponds to one sample file (defined in `config*.ini`).
 The scripts for submitting the jobs can be found in `multiprocess/`.
-Attention: The output hists are saved in an additional folder `output/multiHists/` (in case of the distributions module) and have to be merged before plotting.
-For a new user to use the submission option a corresponding user config in `users/` has to be created.
+Attention: The output hists are saved in an additional folder `output_framework/multiHists/` (in case of the distributions module) and have to be merged before plotting.
+In addition, the `TUnfold_binning` module can be submitted for individual systematics.
+For a new user to use the submission option a corresponding user config in `users/` has to be created and a grid certificate has to be present to setup a voms proxy.

+## Running on condor: site dependencies ##
+Currently there are three different options to submit condor jobs using `multiprocess/process.py`.
+Two options can be used from the lxcluster nodes:
+* **Submitting to `lxbatch*.physik.rwth-aachen.de` nodes:** Jobs are submitted to local cluster nodes, with direct network connection to the dCache.
+This option is selcted based on `--copyDCache`
+* **Direct Grid submission**: Jobs are directly submitted to `grid-ce-1(2)-rwth.gridka.de`.
+This submission is currently only possible from the remaining cc7 cluster nodes, which can be accessed via `ssh dmeuser@lxv7.physik.rwth-aachen.de -i <public key>`.
+This option is expected to be no longer present once the CEs migrate to a newer HTcondor version (around summer 2024).

+The third option is based on the [cmsconnect service](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSConnect).
+To use this service, follow the instructions given in the twiki.
+Based on this service the jobs can be submitted to the CMS global pool using via a specifig login node.
+Since there is no shared filesystem with the lxcluster nodes, the framework has to be setup on the login node.
+In addition, the storage of the outputs has to be properly solved (currently using `/scratch(<username>` seems to be an option).
+Furthermore, a new user config `<username>_cmsconnect.ini` has to be created.
+Once the framework is setup, the jobs can be submitted using the additional `--cmsconnect` option.
 ...